jerryhgladinet/docs/user_serveragent/source/index.rst

 Security and control is a big concern for businesses that are sensitive to regulation and data leakage problems.
 The lack of granular permissions and control over file sharing in public file-sharing services is forcing companies to give up on these 3rd-party services.

 They then revert to the use of virtual private networks (VPNs) to provide remote access to corporate data.
 However, VPN has its own problems; it is not a good fit for the modern mobility, nor is it productivity friendly.
-Most of the time, VPN is a headache for managed service providers, due to a dramatic increase in support tickets.
+Most of the time, VPN is a headache for managed service providers and company IT department, for the number of VPN related support tickets.

 Security + Mobility